-Article 5 places \$275.0 million of new general obligation bond authorizations on the November 2014 ballot for voter approval through four separate questions.
+Article 5 places \$248.0 million of new general obligation bond authorizations on the November 2014 ballot for voter approval through four separate questions.
 The first referendum would provide \$125.0 million for the first phase of a project to renovate and build additions to the College of Engineering complex at the University of Rhode Island.
-The second question is for \$35.0 million for renovations to public and nonprofit theaters and performance spaces with \$5.0 million of that reserved for qualifying projects in historic sites.
-Question three would provide \$40.0 million to make renovations and enhancements to the infrastructure of the state's mass transit hubs.
-The final referendum is \$75.0 million for clean water, open space and healthy communities.
-It is divided into 15 distinct components with \$20.0 million for Clean Water Finance Agency infrastructure loans and \$15.0 million to enable the Water Resources Board to leverage local resources for local water supply infrastructure projects.
-The remaining 13 components total \$40.0 million for facilities and infrastructure improvements, flood prevention, brownfield remediation, lake restoration, open space acquisition, recreation acquisition and development grants, parkland development and acquisition for distressed communities, green infrastructure grants, local agriculture and seafood grants, and a shellfish management and restoration facility.
+The second question would authorize \$35.0 million for the State Council on the Arts to make renovations to public and nonprofit theaters and performance spaces with \$5.0 million of that reserved for qualifying projects in historic sites.

+Question three would provide \$35.0 million to make renovations and enhancements to the infrastructure of the state's mass transit hubs.
+The final referendum is \$53.0 million for clean water, open space and healthy communities.
+It is divided into seven distinct components with \$20.0 million for Clean Water Finance Agency infrastructure loans and the remaining six components totaling \$33.0 million for brownfields remediation, flood prevention, farmland acquisition, recreation and development grants, as well as improvements and renovations to the Roger Williams Park and Zoo.